December 1, 2023

 While the fighting game craze helped arcades persist through the ’90s, their popularity steadily declined.
 By the early 2000s, game consoles were more commonplace, eliminating the need for arcades.

 In addition, players were interested in longer narratives and more complex gameplay, which arcade games aren’t designed to provide.
-Finally, the rise of online play services like Xbox Live also contributed to the arcade decline.
+Finally, the rise of online play services like Xbox Live also contributed to the decline of arcades.

 Arcades found a way to bounce back; they expanded their options.
 Many arcades are now part of more extensive Family Entertainment Center experiences, offering various activities, food, drinks, games, and redemption counters.